Property taxes are due and payable on the first business day in July each year.

 8. At your bank

 You can pay your property taxes at most financial institutions.
 For your payment to be considered on time, you must have a receipt from your bank with a date stamped on or before the tax due date.
 If making a payment on the due date, please check your bank stamp to ensure the correct date is shown.
-Receipts date stamped after the penalty date will be subject to a 10% penalty.
+Receipts date stamped after the penalty date will be subject to a 10 per cent penalty.
 Please check with your financial institution regarding bank local transaction cut off times to avoid penalty.
 Remember to complete and sign your home owner grant application and submit it to the Township of Esquimalt.
 Do not claim your grant at your financial institution.

-9. Tax Deferment
+9. Tax deferment

 You may be eligible to defer your current property taxes.
 The British Columbia Tax Deferment Program is a loan program that allows you to defer your annual property taxes on your home if you meet certain criteria.
 Only current year taxes are eligible for deferment.
 You will still be responsible to submit your Home Owner Grant to the Township of Esquimalt Tax Department by the due date to avoid a 10% penalty.
 Applications received after the property tax due date will be subject to a 10% penalty as will any denied deferment applications.
 For detailed information on this program visit the Deferment Office Website, or contact the Township of Esquimalt Property Tax Department at 250-414-7107.
-More information on deferrment is available here.